 A: Mosquitoes are insects with long, slender bodies, narrow wings with a fringe of scales on the bottom, and long, very thin legs.
 The long, protruding mouthpart is a proboscis which can be as long as the antenna.
 Sand flies, stable or dog flies, midges, gnats and no-see-ums are all very different in appearance (shape and size) from a mosquito.
 UF IFAS has information available to see how to identify an adult mosquito.

 Q: How many kinds of mosquitoes are there?

 A: There are over 3,000 different species of mosquitoes throughout the world.
-There are approximately 150 species in North America and Florida has 78 mosquito species - 30 of which occur throughout the entire state.
+There are approximately 150 species in North America and Florida has over 80 mosquito species - 30 of which occur throughout the entire state.
 Gainesville is home to 42 different species of mosquitoes.
 Each type of mosquito has a common name and a scientific name which includes a genus and a species name.
 The Asian tiger mosquito or container mosquito is the common name for Aedes albopictus.
 Aedes is the genus and albopictus is the species.